cloudnativenow/heracles-docs/docs/workshop-installation-guide.md

 # Appendix B – Python and Pyenv Installaton

 These instructions apply to a WSL Ubuntu workstation and provide an opinionated approach to installing Python.
-There are many ways to install Python on a workstation and we found that usign the `pyenv` utility provides the most consistent approach across several operating systems.
+There are many ways to install Python on a workstation and we found that using the `pyenv` utility provides the most consistent approach across several operating systems.

-Ansible relies on a local installation of Python and

 1. Start a Bash Shell
 1. Install pyenv